nckstwrt/PyHive/README.rst

 `SQLAlchemy <http://www.sqlalchemy.org/>`_ interfaces for `Presto <http://prestodb.io/>`_ and `Hive <http://hive.apache.org/>`_.

-PyHive Changes For easy PureSasl and Windows Use
+PyHive Changes For Easy PureSasl and Windows Use
 ================================================
+(because sasl is a pain to install otherwise)

 This is a patched version of Dropbox's PyHive based on devinstevenson's fork.
 This allows easy Python access of Hive2 on Windows using puresasl.